This post contains affiliate links.

 I really enjoyed my day trip to Sayulita.

 It requires a 1.5-hour bus ride from Puerto Vallarta (again, you can catch it in front of the HSBC bank on Francia street), but there is a ton to do in this hippie surf town.
-Shop at the boutiques, get breakfast at the bakeries, photograph the colorful streets, and, finally, go for a swim at the beach.
+Shop at the boutiques, get breakfast at the bakeries, photograph the colorful streets (they’re so popular you can even book a Sayulita photography tour), and, finally, go for a swim at the beach.

 It’s not super beautiful (the sand was kind of gray when we went) but Sayulita has bigger waves than PV so it’s a hotspot for surfing – if you want to take a class or rent a board, this is the place.

-You can also combine your Sayulita day trip with San Poncho, an even smaller town a few minutes down the coast.
-Dan and I hiked there through the jungle that separates the two (and my guide on that is coming soon) but you can take a five-minute taxi as well.
+You can also combine your Sayulita day trip with San Pancho, an even smaller town a few minutes down the coast.
+Dan and I hiked there through the jungle that separates the two but you can take a five-minute taxi as well.

-The Sayulita / San Poncho day trip was a highlight of my six-week stay in Puerto Vallarta so if you like hiking, surfing, good food, and quiet escapes, come to this beach!
+The Sayulita / San Pancho day trip was a highlight of my six-week stay in Puerto Vallarta so if you like hiking, surfing, good food, and quiet escapes, come to this beach!

 Ease of reach: 9